-- Substantially ivy growth has taken hold of the rear elevation of both the main and minor portions of the building. - No rainwater goods serve the rear elevations of the main and minor portions of the building. - A timber soffit along the rear eaves line to the main portion of the building and first floor window joinery in the rear elevations of both the main and minor portions of the building is bare and unpainted. - Stonework above and on either side of the imprint of the former attached building to the rear elevation of the main portion of the building is exposed.
-This imprint externalises what was an internal elevation.
-Plasterwork/paintwork has thereby been exposed and is stained/peeling.
-Timber lattice work is also exposed and what appears to be a doorway is boarded-up. - Materials hang loose from the end of the roofline of the former attached building.
-This roofline forms a groove in the rear elevation of the main portion of the building. - Internally - Paintwork and wallpaper are peeling and tearing/collapsing to varying degrees throughout ground and first floor rooms, which were formerly in habitable use.
-In places, plasterboard is left exposed and it is discoloured/stained. - 7.5.
-In the light of these items, I consider that the building is in such a neglected/ abandoned condition that it could reasonably be described as derelict and so Section 3(a) of the Derelict Sites Act 1990, as amended, is applicable. - 7.6.
+- Paintwork and wallpaper are peeling and tearing/collapsing to varying degrees throughout ground and first floor rooms, which were formerly in habitable use.
+In places, plasterboard is left exposed and it is discoloured/stained. - The staircase and fireplaces have been removed. - 7.5.
+During my site visit, I also observed that the rear elevation of the building is discretely placed with respect to public vantage points on Green Cottage Place and its visibility is also limited from the adjacent bungalow.
+I also observed that although the site to the rear is continuous with the site, which is the subject of ABP-309331-20, this site does not share the same level of debris accumulation. - 7.6.
+In the light of these items, I consider that the building is in such a neglected/ abandoned condition that it could reasonably be described as derelict and so Sections 3(a) and (b) of the Derelict Sites Act 1990, as amended, are applicable. - 7.7.
 Under the Bruff Local Area Plan 2012 2018 (as extended) (LAP), the site is zoned town centre/mixed use and it lies within the town's Architectural Conservation Area (ACA).
-The subject building and the adjoining one to the north, which is the subject of ABP-309336-21, are protected structures, i.e. RPS refs.
-1003 & 1002.
-(The latter also appears in the NIAH under reg. no. 21803009). - 7.7.
+The subject building and the adjoining one to the south, which is the subject of ABP-309331-21, are protected structures, i.e. RPS refs.
+1002 & 1003.
+(The former also appears in the NIAH under reg. no. 21803009). - 7.8.
 Objective EH 1 states that LCCC will "protect, conserve and, where appropriate, enhance the ACA".
 Objective EH 2 states that LCCC will "protect structures entered on to the RPS, or listed to be entered onto the RPS, and encourage their appropriate re-use and restoration".
 By contrast, the present condition of the subject building is detracting from the character and appearance of the ACA and, as a protected structure, it is in pressing need of restoration.

-7.8.
+7.9.
 In terms of Section 3 of the Derelict Sites Act, 1990 as extended, the building detracts to a material degree from the amenity, character and appearance of land in the neighbourhood of the site and so it is a "derelict site".